 Is this for me?

-Although this is an extremely enlivening way to spend two weeks of your life, it’s also potentially dangerous.
-Travelling by 4WD is an inherently risky activity and to compound this, you will be travelling off-road in a very remote part of the world.
+Although this is an extremely enlivening way to spend a month of your life, it’s also potentially dangerous.
+Travelling by 4WD is an inherently risky activity and to compound this, you will be travelling on dirt tracks in a very remote part of the world.

 Not only could you be hurt, maimed or even killed but in the event of an accident it could take hours (a day even) for the emergency services to reach you.
 Thanks to the altitude in places, it will also be physically tiring.
-We aren’t telling you this to scare you off – but we also want to manage expectations so you don’t appear in your Gucci loafers expecting room service.
+We aren’t telling you this to scare you off – but we also want to manage expectations.

 Furthermore, Central Asia can be very tough to travel and in most places the tourism industry is in its infancy.
 This is why we – and hopefully you – like it so much.
-There’ll be no wi-fi or mobile reception for most of the trip and fluffy towels, Egyptian cotton sheets and en-suite bathrooms will be a rarity.
+There’ll be no wi-fi or mobile reception for much of the trip and fluffy towels and Egyptian cotton sheets will be a rarity.
 The roads are bumpy, the food isn’t exactly cordon bleu, some days will be very tiring, it’s possible you’ll feel the effects of altitude and you’ll be lucky if your stomach doesn’t have at least one minor revolt.